Where are they?

 Capital for innovation and growth

-The fund of funds is an invest.austria initiative aimed at improving access to capital for Austrian companies.
-It pools resources from institutional investors such as pension funds, insurance companies, and banks and invests in venture capital and private equity funds.
-These funds support startups and SMEs, strengthen Austria as a business location, and counteract the exodus of innovative companies.
+The fund of fund is an initiative of invest.austria with the aim of improving access to capital for Austrian companies.
+It pools funds from institutional investors such as pension funds, insurance companies, and banks and invests in venture capital and private equity funds.
+These funds support startups and SMEs, strengthen Austria's economic position, and counteract the relocation of innovative companies.

 WHERE ARE WE?